AlexMercedCoder/tutorialblog/content/blog/2025/2025-05-intro-to-data-engineering-concepts-16.md

 First, **table formats** like Apache Iceberg and Delta Lake introduce ACID transactions to files stored in data lakes.
 This means you can safely update, insert, and delete records with consistency, even across distributed systems.

-Second, **query engines** like Dremio, Trino, and Starburst have matured to the point where they can run fast, complex SQL queries directly against files in the lake—especially when using efficient columnar formats like Parquet.
+Second, **query engines** like Dremio, Trino, and Starburst have matured to the point where they can run fast, complex SQL queries directly against files in the lake - especially when using efficient columnar formats like Parquet.

 Third, metadata and cataloging layers have improved, enabling better schema management, lineage tracking, and discovery across lakehouse tables.